 The point is, if you stick to certain categories and only buy from reputable sources, you can get all sorts of great gadgets for less.
-Glancing at the refurbished section of the Apple Store right now, you can get a refurbished Apple Watch Series 2 for $470, which amounts to a $70 discount.
-You could also save $80 on an iPhone 6S Plus (32GB), or $290 on a 12.9-inch iPad Pro (128GB).
+Glancing at the refurbished section of the Apple Store right now, you can get a refurbished iPhone 11 (with 256GB) for $640, which amounts to a $110 discount.
+You could also save $80 on an iPhone XR (128GB), or $80 on a 13.3-inch MacBook Air.
 The lower price point isn’t the only advantage.
 Refurbished goods have often undergone stricter testing than devices fresh off the production line, and so you’re less likely to encounter a lemon.

-Many people are put off by the ‘refurbished’ tag, but it’s a blanket term that covers a lot of potential scenarios.
-All it really means is that the product has been returned.
-The manufacturer may have repaired a minor or a major fault.
-It may have been returned because there is cosmetic damage to the product.
-It could have been returned because the packaging was damaged.
-There’s also a chance that the buyer just changed his or her mind.
+Many people are put off by the “refurbished” tag, but it’s a blanket term that covers a lot of potential scenarios.
+As with the “renewed” term favored by Amazon, all it tends to mean is the product has been returned.
+The manufacturer may have repaired a minor or a major fault, it may have been returned because there is cosmetic damage to the product, or it could have been returned because the packaging was damaged.
+There’s also a chance that the buyer just changed their mind.

-Smartphones, tablets, computers, laptops, cameras, and TVs can be discounted by up to 50 percent.
+The best smartphones, tablets, computers, best laptops, digital cameras, and best TVs can be discounted by up to 50%.
 We’ve seen suggestions that you should avoid certain types of product, but realistically, refurbs are always a small gamble, no matter what the category of electronics.

 This is the most important thing when you buy refurbished: only shop at reputable places.
 Generally speaking, the bigger the brand is, the better your chances are of getting a properly tested device with a decent warranty.

 Here are a few official outlets that we recommend:

 - Apple Store — Devices are tested and certified with a one-year warranty.